Points of View: A Comprehensive Guide to the Different Narrative Perspectives in Literature

 Examples:

-• George Eliot’s Middlemarch (1871) employs an omniscient narrator to explore the interconnected lives of its characters, enriching the narrative’s scope and depth.
+• George Eliot’s Middlemarch (1871) uses an omniscient narrator to navigate the interwoven lives of its characters, which gives the narrative broader reach and intricacy.

 • Leo Tolstoy’s War and Peace (1867) uses this perspective to portray a wide range of characters and events, capturing the complexity of human relationships and historical change.